 Who wins the battle of the best mid-range smartphone?

 HONOR India’s Honor 20 smartphone is claimed to provide a flagship experience on a mid-range budget.
-While its users can’t stop raving about the amazing array of features at this price, Honor 20 competes with the OnePlus 7 that comes priced at a similar budget.
+While its users can’t stop raving about the amazing array of features at this price, Honor 20 competes with the Redmi K20 Pro and the OnePlus 7 that come priced at a similar budget.
 It’s time to find out which smartphone takes the lead!

 Camera